-Zagreb Police reported this Tuesday that Croatian nun Marija Tajana Zrno, who had reported being attacked with a knife by an unknown assailant, actually self-harmed and subsequently filed a false report.
-The authorities announced the results of a thorough criminal investigation, in which they determined that the sister injured herself with a knife that she had previously purchased at a store in the area.
+The Zagreb Police reported this Tuesday that the Croatian nun Marija Tajana Zrno, who had reported being attacked with a knife by an unknown person, actually self-harmed and subsequently filed a false report.
+The authorities communicated the results of a “thorough criminal investigation,” in which they determined that the sister injured herself with a knife that she had previously purchased at a store in the area.

 Read also: A Croatian nun is stabbed in Zagreb in an attack that could have religious motivation